 This post deals with sexual assault and might be triggering for some readers.

-The 33-year-old is a State of Origin champion, a two-time Dally M Medallist – the highest individual accolade in the NRL – and now, he has been convicted of sexual assault.
+The 33-year-old is a State of Origin champion, a two-time Dally M Medallist – the highest individual accolade in the NRL – and now, a convicted sex offender.

-Photos of him suited up and surrounded by a swarm of cameras as he clutches his wife’s hand have been plastered across every media outlet in the wake of the news.
+On Thursday, photos of Hayne suited up and surrounded by a swarm of cameras were plastered across every media outlet in the wake of the news.
 It’s a far cry from the photos of him on the footy field, when he was known for his league creativity and not his crimes.